alexanderthclark/FreeRide/README.md

  7. Taxes and Subsidies and their welfare effects (DWL, incidence)
  8. Costs and Long-Run Competitive Equilibrium
  9. Public Goods
+ 10. Game Theory
- 10. Externalities
+ 11. Externalities
- 11. Market Power - Monopoly and Monopsony?
+ 12. Market Power - Monopoly and Monopsony?
- 12. Market Power - Cournot
+ 13. Market Power - Cournot?
+ 14. ??

 ### Who can help?
 I haven't opened this up for other contributors so far.
 But if you are interested, message me.
 My github handle is also my gmail.
 Helping might take the form of contributing code or simply contributing ideas or pointing out bugs.